George-Spanos/George-Spanos/README.md

 Aside from creating software solutions, I've also been responsible of managing some projects for the clients mentioned above.
 Having done that I consider myself capable of deeply understanding business needs and being able to prioritize what is useful software versus what is ideal.

 **Tech Stack**:
-- Languages: TypesScript, Go, Dart, C#
+- Languages: JavaScript, TypesScript, Go, Dart, C#
 - Frameworks: Angular, React, ExpressJs, Flutter, .NET
 - Databases: Postgres, MongoDB, Microsoft SQL Server, MySQL
 - Tools: Docker, Github Actions, Azure